 Schedule 2 Bail

-For information about Sechedule 2 Bail and exceptional circumstances: see our dedicated page on Schedule 2 Bail and Exceptional Circumstances.
+For information about Schedule 2 Bail and exceptional circumstances: see our dedicated page on Schedule 2 Bail and Exceptional Circumstances.

 If you breach your bail you may be arrested and brought to court.
-Depending on what you have done to breach your bail, you may be charged.
+Depending on what you have done to breach your bail, you may also be charged.
 If you fail to attend court, it is likely an arrest warrant will be issued by the court.

-If you cannot attend court for whatever reason you must attend court as soon as possible thereafter.
-For example, if you forget you have court and don’t remember until the next day, you should hand yourself into court that day.
-If you are too ill to attend court you are to obtain a medical certificate and attend court, with the medical certificate, as soon as you are well enough.
+If you cannot attend court for whatever reason, you must attend court as soon as possible thereafter.
+For example, if you forget your court appointment, you should hand yourself into court the following day.
+If you are too ill to attend court, you are to obtain a medical certificate and attend court, with the medical certificate, as soon as you are well enough.
 It is recommended that you get legal advice if you are handing yourself in or have missed court.
-A top criminal lawyer or barrister may be able to assist you in getting your bail re-set.
+A top criminal lawyer or barrister may be able to assist you in getting your bail reset.

-Paxman & Paxman are a frim of criminal defence lawyers in the Perth CBD specialising in criminal law, traffic law, and restraining orders.
-If you need a criminal lawyer to assist with an application for bail or any other criminal law matter: give us a call on 1300 274 692 or fill out an online enquiry form today and one of our criminal barristers & solicitors will gladly provide you with legal advice on your matter.
+Paxman & Paxman are a firm of criminal defence lawyers in the Perth CBD specialising in criminal law, traffic law, and restraining orders.
+If you need a criminal lawyer to assist with a bail application or any other criminal law matter: give us a call on 1300 274 692 or fill out an online enquiry form today.
+One of our criminal barristers & solicitors will gladly provide you with legal advice on your matter.
 Our firm of criminal lawyers and barristers is one of the top firms in Perth providing representation on all types of criminal law matters including traffic law, assaults and drug charges.